dogoncouch/gentoo-laptop/README.md

 In the beginning, it may not work on startup until after a suspend/resume cycle.
 That issue seems to go away on its own after a few days/weeks.

 ### lm\_sensors
-`lm_sensors` is a set of laptop hardware sensor utilities, and part of our `ghost-laptop` set.
+`lm_sensors` is a set of laptop hardware sensor utilities, and part of our `trace-laptop` set.
 Once installed, it can be configured using `sensors-detect` (go through the prompts, and pay attention to the warnings), and enabled with `systemctl enable --now lm_sensors`.

 ### New genkernel.conf
 The desktop-install-phase files contain a different `genkernel.conf` than the install-phase version.
 The new one will automatically mount `/boot` when it is run, use a splash screen, and automatically reconfigure grub after it is finished.
 All of this will be enabled the next time you compile a kernel or initramfs.